 Picking a 3D printer isn’t a stroll in the park because of how many features you need to consider.
 To make things a little easier for you, I’ve put together this guide to help you pick your next 3D printer.
 Here’s everything you need to know.

-All the printers I mentioned throughout this list are FDM/FFM printers, and there’s a reason for that.
+All the 3d printers I mentioned throughout this list are FDM/FFM printers, and there’s a reason for that.
 FDM printing is the most popular printing technology out there because it produces high-quality prints and uses a wide range of filaments.

 FDM printing produces an excellent surface finish because of how accurate it is.
 FDM printing works by laying one layer of material and then adding another layer on top, and so on until the whole object is printed.

-Besides, FDM printing is a budget-friendly technology, and that’s why it’s found in most 3D printers below the $500 mark.
+Besides, FDM printing is a budget-friendly technology, and that’s why it’s found in most 3D printers below the $500 price mark.

 Compatible Filament Types